ynput/ayon-documentation/website/docs/project_settings/settings_project_maya.md

 → "command": define the command to implement the script in the button.

-→ "sourcetype": define the programmation langage of the script.
+→ "sourcetype": define the programming language of the script.

 → "title": define the button title (here it's "Edit shader name definitions")